nizzaneela/Programming_error_explanation/README.md

-Errors and noise inflate the corrected Bayes factors.

-The [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf) describe how short-lived basal lineages are excluded from the clade analysis by rooting each phylogeny at a stable coalescence.
-The code does not implement the described method.
+There are some discrepencies between the methods described in the text and those carried out by the code.

-The effects of this discrepency are difficult to quantify because the stochastic simulations are not reproducible and the results are sensitive to sampling noise.
-However, averaging the results of 1000 resamples of the final stochastic phase of the simulations, using corrected code, produces Bayes factors of 3.4 for the primary analysis.
+The effects are difficult to quantify because the stochastic simulations are not reproducible and the results are sensitive to sampling noise.
+However, resampling the final stochastic phase of the simulations for the primary analysis, using corrected code, produces Bayes factors of 3.4.

-Many more simulations are needed if the Bayes factors are to be confidently distinguished from the significance threshold of 3.2.
-Preferably, the simulations should be deterministic and conform to their description in the text.

-# Errors
+# Discrepencies

 The simulated phylogenies are constructed by coalescing lineages sampled from the first 50,000 simulated infections.
 Partial and delayed sampling is simulated by sampling only a portion of simulated infections, and by ignoring samples that precede the first simulated hospitalization, as described on page 8 of the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).